googlearchive/polymer-element-catalog/guides/flex-layout.md

       height: 100vh;
     }

+This class is included in the `iron-positioning` module of the `iron-flex-layout-classes` file.

 Note that the `fullbleed` class **only works on the `<body>` tag.** This is the only rule in the stylesheet that is scoped to a particular tag.